mmgalushka/hungarian-loss/README.md

 `loss = (2.449489 + 11.224972) / 2 = 6.8372305`

-As you can see the error for optimal assignment is smaller compared to the other solution(s).
+As you can see the error for the optimal assignment is smaller compared to the other solution(s).

 ## Contributing